01 of 07

 A meteor shower is a little bit like Mother Nature's fireworks.
 It happens when the earth passes through a lot of space debris.
 The meteors form when those rocks from outer space burn up while passing through the atmosphere.

 The Lyrids meteor shower occurs in mid-April.
-It tends to come in a burst and usually lasts for less than a day, which makes it uber-important to check the exact dates for this year.
+It tends to come in a burst and usually lasts for less than a day, which makes it uber-important to check the exact dates for this year .
 The brighter the moon is, the fewer of them you'll be able to see.
-I use Sunrise Sunset to check the moon's phase.
+To find out the moon's phase, use the website Sunrise Sunset.